Powerlearnproject/se-day1-assignment-terry-kamau/README.md

 Software Developer
 Roles:

-Designs, develops, and maintains software applications.
+a) Designs, develops, and maintains software applications.

-Writes code and creates software components.
+b) Writes code and creates software components.

 Responsibilities:

-Designing software solutions by analysing user requirements and developing technical specifications for the software.
+a) Designing software solutions by analysing user requirements and developing technical specifications for the software.

-Writing efficient, clean, and maintainable code in various programming languages based on the requirements.
+b) Writing efficient, clean, and maintainable code in various programming languages based on the requirements.

-Debugging and troubleshooting hence ensuring the software works as expected.
+c) Debugging and troubleshooting hence ensuring the software works as expected.

-They collaborate with other team members (like QA engineers, designers, and project managers) to ensure the software aligns with user needs and is developed on time.
+d) They collaborate with other team members (like QA engineers, designers, and project managers) to ensure the software aligns with user needs and is developed on time.

-Developers participate in peer code reviews to ensure quality and adherence to coding standards.
+e) Developers participate in peer code reviews to ensure quality and adherence to coding standards.

 Quality Assurance Engineer
 Roles:

-Ensures software meets quality standards.
+a) Ensures software meets quality standards.

-Conducts testing, identifies defects, and verifies software functionality.
+b) Conducts testing, identifies defects, and verifies software functionality.

 Responsibilities:

-Designing test plans, test cases, and test scripts based on the software’s requirements.
+a) Designing test plans, test cases, and test scripts based on the software’s requirements.

-Performing both manual testing (testing the software by interacting with it) and automated testing (using tools to run pre-set tests) to ensure the software’s functionality, performance, and security.
+b) Performing both manual testing (testing the software by interacting with it) and automated testing (using tools to run pre-set tests) to ensure the software’s functionality, performance, and security.

-Bug reporting often with detailed reproduction steps.
+c) Bug reporting often with detailed reproduction steps.

-Analyze test results and recommend improvements.
+d) Analyze test results and recommend improvements.

-Document test plans and procedures.
+e) Document test plans and procedures.

-They collaborate with developers to understand new features and ensure they are thoroughly tested.
+f) They collaborate with developers to understand new features and ensure they are thoroughly tested.

 Project Manager
 Roles:
-Oversees the entire project.
+a) Oversees the entire project.

-Manages the project team.
+b) Manages the project team.

-Communicates with stakeholders.
+c) Communicates with stakeholders.

-Ensures the project is completed on time and within budget
+d) Ensures the project is completed on time and within budget

 Responsibilities:

-Define project scope and objectives.
+a) Define project scope and objectives.

-Develop project plans and schedules.
+b) Develop project plans and schedules.

-Manage project resources.
+c) Manage project resources.

-Track project progress and risks.
+d) Track project progress and risks.

-Communicate with stakeholders.
+e) Communicate with stakeholders.

-Ensure project quality and adherence to standards.
+f) Ensure project quality and adherence to standards.

-Manage project budget and financial resources.
+g) Manage project budget and financial resources.

-Collaborate with team members to ensure project success.
+h) Collaborate with team members to ensure project success.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

 IDEs (Integrated Development Environments):

-Combines coding, testing, and debugging tools in one platform, reducing the need for switching between software.
+a) Combines coding, testing, and debugging tools in one platform, reducing the need for switching between software.

-Features like code auto completion and syntax highlighting help developers write code faster with fewer errors.
+b) Features like code auto completion and syntax highlighting help developers write code faster with fewer errors.

-Built-in tools identify issues early, preventing bugs from progressing to later stages.
+c) Built-in tools identify issues early, preventing bugs from progressing to later stages.

-IDEs offer step-through debugging, making it easier to identify and fix issues.
+d) IDEs offer step-through debugging, making it easier to identify and fix issues.

 Many IDEs integrate with version control systems, enabling easy teamwork and shared workflows.